lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Acknowledgements
 ----------------

-The authors would like to thank Allan Deutsch, Hal Finkel, Lisa Lippincott, Gabriel Dos Reis, Justin McHugh, Herb Sutter, Faisal Vali, and numerous others for their research, support, input, review, and guidance throughout the lifetime of this proposal.
+The authors would like to thank Nathan Myers, Allan Deutsch, Hal Finkel, Lisa Lippincott, Gabriel Dos Reis, Justin McHugh, Herb Sutter, Faisal Vali, and numerous others for their research, support, input, review, and guidance throughout the lifetime of this proposal.
 Without their assistance this would not have been possible.

 References
 ----------

-P0726R0 - "Does Concepts Improve on C++17?"
+<p>P0726R0 - "Does Concepts Improve on C++17?"
-P1079R0 - "A minimal solution to the concepts syntax problems" P0745R1 - "Concepts in-place syntax"
+<p>P1079R0 - "A minimal solution to the concepts syntax problems"
+<p>P0745R1 - "Concepts in-place syntax"
-P1013R0 - "Explicit concept expressions"
+<p>P1013R0 - "Explicit concept expressions"
-P1086R0 - "Natural Syntax: Keep It Simple"
+<p>P1086R0 - "Natural Syntax: Keep It Simple"
-P1084R0 - "Today's return-type-requirements Are Insufficient"
+<p>P1084R0 - "Today's return-type-requirements Are Insufficient"